Colorado

 -

-The She Sends Collective x Send It Sisters Community Climb Series is a monthly indoor climbing meet-up hosted at G1 from May–September.
-This series is designed to build connection, foster community, and create a fun, low-pressure space for climbers of all experience levels.
+The She Sends Collective x Send It Sisters Community Climb Series is a monthly indoor meet-up at G1 (May–September) designed to build connection, foster community, and create a fun, low-pressure climbing experience.

-Each event features a unique theme, optional activities, and a season-long points system that encourages participation, consistency, and community engagement—all centered around encouragement, support, and having fun together.
+Each event features a unique theme, optional activities, and a season-long points system to encourage participation and consistency—all centered around community, encouragement, and fun.

 -